 - Ceremony Grade—This is the most expensive and is the highest quality green tea powder available.
 It has the highest umami flavor but with the lowest bitterness.
 This is used in the traditional Japanese tea ceremony and should not be mixed with sweeteners or other ingredients.

-- Cafe Grade—Made from higher grade tea leaves, it has a strong flavor and low level of bitterness.
+- Cafe Grade—Made from higher grade tea leaves, it has a strong flavor and a low level of bitterness.
 It is perfect for cooking, baking or special beverages like matcha latte, green tea smoothie or your daily matcha tea.

 - Organic Matcha—From tea bushes grown in organic plantations.
-Organic tea has lighter green color compared to the same grade of non-organic matcha, partly because of its natural characteristic.
+Organic tea has a lighter green color compared to the same grade of non-organic matcha, partly because of its natural characteristic.

 - Kitchen or Culinary Grade—This is the cheapest grade and has a lower umami flavor and higher bitterness.
 It is perfect for large-scale brewing and mixed into other foods.
 It is darker in color and sold in larger packaging.